Everything You Need to Know About the CFE Exam

 About the CFE Exam

-The CFE Exam is a significant undertaking.
-Most likely, you will make a hefty time commitment as you prepare for and take the exam.
-To ensure that you are as informed as possible about the exam process, explore the three sections below to gain an in-depth understanding of the exam content, selecting the right format and scheduling your exam.
+The CFE Exam is a significant undertaking, and you will most likely make a significant time commitment as you prepare for and take your exam.
+To ensure that you are as informed as possible about the exam process, the sections below will help you gain an in-depth understanding of the exam content, selecting the right format and scheduling the exam.

 This section tests your comprehension of the types of fraudulent financial transactions incurred in accounting records.
 In this section of the exam, you will be required to demonstrate knowledge of the following concepts: